Partnerships are at the heart of Futures

 - Employment support

-We currently work with three local authorities (Amber Valley, Erewash and Daventry) to support their homelessness services.
+We currently work with three local authorities (Amber Valley, Erewash and West Northamptonshire (formerly Daventry District Council) to support their homelessness services.
 As part of this we provide 14 temporary homes.
 Since April 2020 we have housed 87 homeless applicants in Amber Valley and a further 56 in Daventry.